Unihomes and Unilets

-Unihomes are privately-owned houses and flats that the university manages on behalf of its owners.
-The university currently has around 300 Unihomes rooms.
-With Unihomes you sign a contract for the room with the university and pay your rent directly to us.
-All Unihomes meet high safety standards and are regularly visited by university staff.
+The university currently has around 280 Unihomes and Unilet rooms.
+With Unihomes and Unilets you sign a contract for the room with the university and pay your rent directly to us.
+All Unihomes and Unilets meet high safety standards.
 They are also close to our campuses and are well served by public transport.

 You must be a full-time student at the University of Brighton to apply.

-For more information on how to apply, prices and everything you need to know before moving in, please refer to our Unihomes guide (pdf).
+For more information on how to apply, prices and everything you need to know before moving in, please refer to our Unihomes guide (pdf) or Unilets guide (pdf).

 Renting from a private landlord